Open-Technology-Foundation/files2xml/README.md

 `files2xml` is a Bash utility that creates an XML representation of files, including metadata and content.
 It's designed for archiving, documentation, or data transfer where a self-contained XML format is useful.

 Features:
-- Handles both text and binary files
+- Automatically detects binary vs text files using MIME encoding
-- Text files are embedded as CDATA sections
+- Text files are embedded as CDATA sections with proper escaping
 - Binary files are base64-encoded
 - Includes file metadata (name, type, size, modification time)
 - Outputs to stdout for flexible pipeline usage
-- Proper XML escaping for special characters
+- Full XML escaping for paths and filenames

 ## Installation